lesibius/F-Option-Pricing/README.md

 <li>The Bachelier process (arithmetic brownian motion)
 <li>The Black-Scholes process (geometric brownian motion)
 <li>The SABR model (stochastic volatility)

+The SABR models currently contains an error as the spot price has been used instead of the future price.
+This will be corrected soon.

 ## Latest Changes